 Excessive thirst

 Piriton may cause the salivary glands to generate insufficient saliva.
-As a result, afflicted pets have a dry mouth and appear to be excessively thirsty, having to consume a lot more water.
+As a result, afflicted pets have a dry mouth and appear excessively thirsty, consuming a lot more water.
 Closing and opening of the mouth, as well as lip-smacking, are indicators that your pet’s mouth is dry.

 Behavior changes